 The University may set a quota for the number of commencing students in each study period.
 Quotas may be set for each program, for groups of programs, and for types of students.

-Quotas are approved by the Senior Deputy Vice-Chancellor in consultation with Executive Deans and Heads of School.
+Quotas are approved by the Deputy Vice-Chancellor (Academic) in consultation with Heads of School.
 Quotas may be changed during an admission period to meet University requirements.
 Where the number of eligible applicants exceeds the quota places available, applicants are selected by order of merit on the basis of the approved admissions level and criteria.

-Offers of admission to commencing students will specify the particular program and, where applicable, attendance mode, attendance type, campus and major for which the offer is made.
+Offers of admission to commencing students will specify the program and study site/location, and where applicable, attendance mode, attendance type, and major for which the offer is made.
 Students are required to enrol in accordance with the offer of admission and complete at least the first study period accordingly.

 Conditional offers may be made subject to specified conditions being satisfied prior to the census date in the first enrolled teaching period.